ModyQyW/fabric/README.md

 pnpm install -g @modyqyw/fabric@5
 ```

-See more about version in [node-semver](https://github.com/npm/node-semver).
+See more about versions in [node-semver](https://github.com/npm/node-semver).

 ### Naming